Furcifer verrucosus: Distribution and habitat

 The warty chameleon is found only on the island of Madagascar including Manderano in the Tulear region.
 It occurs over much of the west part of the island and in drier parts of the south.
 It is seldom found in primary rainforest but favours arid disturbed land, including near the sea.
 It is a terrestrial species and also climbs around in low bushes.
 In hot weather it sometimes retreats into a sandy burrow to keep cool.
+Both the Furcifer v. verrucosus and Furcifer v. oustaleti species are considered CITES species (Convention on International Trade in Endangered Species) and are protected from animal trafficking worldwide.

 Biology

 The warty chameleon feeds largely on insects which it catches with its long sticky tongue.
 The female lays one clutch of 30 to 60 eggs a year and these are incubated for about 200 days.
 They hatch into juvenile chameleons which may take six months to a year to become mature.